 The Penacho is the highest-profile exhibit at the Weltmuseum Wien, which reopened in 2017 following a major refurbishment project.
 The famous headdress – featuring hundreds of long Quetzal feathers and more than a thousand shimmering gold pieces – is the only one of its kind still in existence.

 Extensive research into its history was conducted in a joint project involving academics from Mexico and Austria between 2010 and 2012.
 Dating back to the early sixteenth century, the piece was thoroughly cleaned and preserved before being put on show as part of the Weltmuseum Wien’s North and Central America collection.

 Weltmuseum Wien, Hofburg, Heldenplatz, 1010 Vienna, www.weltmuseumwien.at.
 Buy online tickets at Tiqets.

 Austrian Post Savings Bank chair by Otto Wagner/MAK

 Gebrüder Thonet produced this chair according to a design by Otto Wagner for the Austrian Post Savings Bank (1912-21) in Vienna.

 Wagner pushed the boundaries associated with the traditional role of an architect, insisting on also creating a custom interior for the Post Savings Bank.
-He took it upon himself to personally attend to details such as the flooring, wall panelling, rugs, radiators, lamps, clocks, door handles, lecterns, light switches, chairs, desks, wardrobes, safes and much more.
+He took it upon himself to personally attend to details such as the flooring, wall paneling, rugs, radiators, lamps, clocks, door handles, lecterns, light switches, chairs, desks, wardrobes, safes, and much more.

 MAK – Austrian Museum of Applied Arts/Contemporary Art, Stubenring 5, 1010 Vienna, www.mak.at.